 As a person who works in educating students of color, whose parents may or may not be undocumented, as well as educating undocumented students, I have noticed a shift in their attitudes.
-I’ve seem some students become withdrawn, distracted, and overall nervous, all due to their fear that a land they called their ‘home,’ has been called something else within the White House.
+I’ve seem some students become withdrawn, distracted, and overall nervous, all due to their fear that a land they called their “home” has been called something else within the White House.

-Check your language and behavior, along with the language and behavior of those around you.
+Check your language and behavior, along with the language and behavior of those around you

-For those who are undocumented, the choice of being vocal about their status is simply up to their discretion.
-Whether an individual decides to publicly display their undocumented-ness, is a personal decision.
-Undocumented folks know the safety risks that are involved.
+For those who are undocumented, the choice of being vocal or quiet about their status must be up to their discretion.
+Whether an individual decides to publicly display their undocumented status is a personal decision.
+Undocumented folks know the safety risks involved.

 Outing anyone who has chosen to keep their status private can and will put them in danger.
 Even if your friend or peer is very vocal about their status, it is not up to you to do the same.
-Unless you are granted permission to voice their status, or this information is absolutely necessary in regards to their health and safety, keep that information to yourself.
+Unless you are granted permission to voice their status, or this information is absolutely necessary in regard to their health and safety, keep that information to yourself.

-Take it to the Streets
+Take it to the streets

-Use your privilege(s) to stand up for your undocumented family, friends and peers.
-Rally, march, and protest at the places that need the body count.
+Use your privilege(s) to stand up for your undocumented family, friends, and peers.
+Rally, march, and protest at the places that need the body count (such as these upcoming nationwide vigils on July 12th!).
 Call and write letters to your local and state representatives and tell them that their new immigration policies will not be tolerated.
-Donate and fund for community enrichments and other foundations and movements.
+Donate and fund community enrichments and other foundations and movements.

-If you are bilingual, help those who aren’t fluent in English, read and translate any important documents or help them find a more official person to do this.
-Help provide them with transportation, housing, food, job resources, if you are able.
-Practice common courtesy and consideration for those living right next door to you.
+If you are bilingual, help those who aren’t fluent in English.
+Read and translate any important documents or help them find a more official person to do this.
+Help provide transportation, housing, food, and/or job resources if you’re able.

 More Radical Reads: 6 Ways to Love Yourself When You’re Undocumented in the U.S.A.

-For those of you who are educators, officials, or if you come in contact with a large undocumented population, asserting that there is hope, that these groups deserve basic human rights, and reassuring that you will do everything in your power to create a safe space for them, is critical.
+For those of you who are educators, officials, or if you come in contact with a large undocumented population, it is critical to assert that there is hope, that these groups deserve basic human rights, and to reassure them that you will do everything in your power to create a safe space for them.